US home sales spike an unprecedented 24.7% in July

 “With only 3.1 months of existing supply on the market, even with the recent pickup in the pace of homebuilding, the lack of inventory is going to continue to be a hurdle by limiting some prospective buyers’ choices and weakening their purchasing power,” said Mike Fratantoni, chief economist at the Mortgage Bankers Association.

+As the Federal Reserve wrestles with an economy hammered by the coronavirus, it has kept borrowing rates low to invigorate economic activity.
+That has brought potential home buyers off the sidelines.

+U.S. average rates on long-term mortgages rose this week though they remain at historically low levels.
+The key 30-year loan nudged toward 3%.

-And homes put up for sale are vanishing from more quickly.
+That means that homes put up for sale are vanishing from more quickly.
 Homes were on the market for an average of 22 days in July, down by two days from June, and they are disappearing 7 days faster than they did in the same month last year.
 NAR said more than two-thirds of homes sold in July were on the market for less than a month.

 Sales exploded in every region in the country, led by the Northeast and West, where sales grew by more than 30%.
 The Midwest was close behind as sales there rose 27.5%, while sales in the South rose 19.4%.